Updated January 2023

 Supply and demand, my friend.
 Plumbers charge what people are willing to pay for essential services, like clean drinking water and a working shower.

 But the truth is, salaries for plumbers vary quite a bit.
-If you look at the latest Wage Report from the Government of Canada Job Bank, you'll see a really wide range for plumbers.
+If you look at the latest wage data from the Government of Canada Job Bank, you'll see a really wide range for plumbers.

 Plumbers in Ontario are making: